Frequently Asked Questions

 Q: What Staff will be at camp during the week?

 A: Each week a pastor will lead morning chapel and evening firesides.
 A nurse will also be available to assist with medications and health-related needs.
 Water activities are supervised by Red Cross certified lifeguards.
 Counselors care for and serve campers.
-At least one of the cabin counselors must be eighteen, with sixteen as the minimum age.
+Cabin counselors are 18 years and older.
 A tightly knit community has developed with campers and staff returning year after year.

 Q: What type of food will be served?

 A: Your camper will enjoy plentiful meals.
 Two daily snacks are provided.
 Please do not bring extra things to eat.
 Food is not allowed in cabins.
 Here is sample menu for Summer Camp.
 Note that this menu is subject to changes and variations.
 Contact food service director, Glen Oesch, to plan accordingly about substitutions for your camper’s dietary needs.
 Due to our remote location, plans must be made in advance.
 Drift Creek Camp does NOT maintain a NUT-FREE facility.
 The camp is ocated AT LEAST 45 minutes from a hospital.
 We need your help in meeting your child’s food allergy needs.
 It is greatly appreciated when families send along substitutions for their campers.
 Items can be labled with the camper’s name and easily stored.
 If your child has a severe allergy and requires an Epi-pen, please send one with your child.

 Q: What are the facilities like?

 A: The A-frame lodge contains the dining area, chapel, nurse’s station, office, and two cabins on the third floor.
 Five cabins and one yurt house twelve people each in bunks with mattresses.
 A bathhouse provides private showers, toilets, and sinks.
 The Activity Center contains a climbing wall, fireplace, and space for games.
 Outdoor gatherings are in the amphitheater or fireside ring.
 Camp’s electrical power comes from a generator, but emergency lighting is provided through batteries.
 A flashlight is always helpful!
 Some cabin groups will camp overnight at designated sites within the loop.
-The entrance gate is locked nightly.
+The entrance gate is closed nightly.

 A: There are 2-3 daily activities during from which campers choose: swimming, hiking, crafts, climbing wall, inner-tubing, field games, nature activities, etc.